-- Program and test the working environment of Keilμvision and MPlab tools - Develop a real time embedded applications using 8051and PIC Microcontrollers.
+• program and test the working environment of Keil μvision and MPlab tools.

-PROFESSIONAL ELECTIVES

-RF COMMUNICATION

-ECBX01 RF SYSTEM DESIGN LTPC
+PROFESSIONAL ELECTIVES - RF COMMUNICATION ECBX01 RF SYSTEM DESIGN LTPC 3 0 0 3

-3003

-- To identify the importance and issues involved in RF design - To analyze the S- parameters of RF component using smith chart. - To acquire knowledge in active RF components and design techniques of filters, amplifiers and oscillators. - To implement matching and biasing networks for various active RF circuits.
+- To know the importance and issues involved in RF design. - To familiarize with the RF components and design techniques of filters, amplifiers and oscillators.